 4 semester credits

 SPA 304 Spanish Conversation and Composition

 Through reading and writing of the cultures and history of Latin America.
 Prerequisite: SPA 202

 4 semester credits

 SPA 306 Contemporary Spanish Culture

 Today's Spain/Latin America and the Hispanics.
 4 semester credits Seminar Abroad

 SPA 308 Spanish Readings

 Selected readings that focus on a theme, author, genre, or professional topic.
 Prerequisite: SPA 202 4 semester credits

 SPA 401 Advanced Spanish

 Advanced study and practice of Spanish syntax, grammar, vocabulary, and Idiomatic expressions in writing and in conversational skills.

 4 semester credits

 SPA 402 Español Superior

 In this course, the student will integrate and deepen his/her knowledge, comprehension, and use of the Spanish language in all the advanced areas of grammar, listening comprehension, vocabulary, and phonetics.

 4 semester credits

 Department of Math, Physics, and Engineering

 Chair: Richard Cleary

+Mathematics Program

+Mission

+The mission of the Mathematics Program is to promote academic excellence in a Benedictine environment by offering thorough, relevant courses and programs that prepare students to function as leaders in their communities and as professionals in their chosen careers.
+We provide service to all University of Mary students requiring mathematics for general education or for their major, and we provide a program for students who will teach mathematics or work in careers using mathematical skills.

-■ Mathematics Major
+■ Mathematics Program

 Chair: Richard Cleary

-Program Advisor: Rev. Victor Feser, Ph.D.
+Program Advisors: Rev. Victor Feser, Ph.D.; Dr. Robert Willenbring

 The Mathematics major is a four-year program leading to the Bachelor of Science or Bachelor of Arts degree.
 This major is designed to prepare students for professional work or graduate study in mathematics.

-All students beginning the program must take a placement evaluation to determine their appropriate entrance level.

-Required Courses:
+Depending on their previous coursework, students generally start in MAT 103, 153 or 209 unless they already have college credit for Calculus.

+Program Outcomes

+Mathematics graduates will: